usefulalgorithm/usefulalgorithm/README.md

 - _Pruning_, by Memotone
 - _Lonely People With Power_, by Deafheaven
 - _Romance in the Age of Adaptive Feedback_, by Unspecified Enemies
-- _Halo On The Inside_, by Circuit des Yeux
 - _Stochastic Drift_, by Barker
 - _IOX_, by LA Timpa
 - _(What's The Story) Morning Glory?
 [Remastered]_, by Oasis